imc-trading/dock2box/api/README.md

 ### table

-This enables/disables presentation using a table view.
+This enables/disables presentation using a table view (only supported for collections).

 **Example:**
 ```